Treblinka extermination camp: Foreign Jews and Romani people

 The decoupled locomotive went back to the Treblinka station or to the layover yard in Małkinia for the next load, while the victims were pulled from the carriages onto the platform by Kommando Blau, one of the Jewish work details forced to assist the Germans at the camp.
 They were led through the gate amidst chaos and screaming.
 They were separated by gender behind the gate; women were pushed into the undressing barracks and barber on the left, and men were sent to the right.
 All were ordered to tie their shoes together and strip.
 Some kept their own towels.
-The Jews who resisted were taken to the "Lazaret", also called the "Red Cross infirmary", and shot behind it.
+The Jews who resisted were taken to the "Lazarett", also called the "Red Cross infirmary", and shot behind it.
 Women had their hair cut off; therefore, it took longer to prepare them for the gas chambers than men.
 The hair was used in the manufacture of socks for U-boat crews and hair-felt footwear for the Deutsche Reichsbahn.

 Most of those murdered at Treblinka were Jews, but about 2,000 Romani people were also murdered there.
 Like the Jews, the Romani were first rounded up and sent to the ghettos.
 At a conference on 30 January 1940 it was decided that all 30,000 Romani living in Germany proper were to be deported to former Polish territory.
 Most of these were sent to Jewish ghettos in the General Government, such as those in Warsaw and Łódź.
 As with the Jews, most Romani who went to Treblinka were murdered in the gas chambers, although some were shot.
 The majority of the Jews living in ghettos were sent to Bełżec, Sobibór, or Treblinka to be murdered; most of the Romani living in the ghettos were shot on the spot.
 There were no known Romani escapees or survivors from Treblinka.